You ran next build and saw output like this:

 const relative = moment(project.updatedAt).fromNow();

-import { format, formatDistanceToNow, isAfter, subDays } from 'date-fns';
+import { format, formatDistanceToNow } from 'date-fns';

 const formatted = format(new Date(project.updatedAt), 'MMM d, yyyy');

-const relative = formatDistanceToNow(new Date(project.updatedAt), { addSuffix: true });
+const relative = formatDistanceToNow(new Date(project.updatedAt), {

 npx knip